cucumber-ltd/brand/README.md

 permitted and correct use of the Cucumber brand assets, whether you are a marketer branding your commercial product or a community ambassador.

-Original logos live in the `svg` directory and rasterised images in the `png` directory.
+Under the `/images` directory you will find logos in SVG, PNG and PDF format.

 For any questions, please email marketing@cucumber.io.